followcrom/tech257_python/api_research.md

 - **PATCH**: Used to apply partial modifications to a resource.
 Unlike PUT, PATCH is not idempotent, meaning successive identical patch requests may have different effects.

 - **DELETE**: Used to delete the specified resource.

-Each verb has a specific meaning in terms of the action they perform and the expected results of that action, aligning with RESTful API principles.

 ### What is statelessness?
 Show examples of “stateless” and “stateful” http requests.